Less fees can mean more super

-Super funds offer other services which may attract special fees.
+Super funds may offer other services which may attract special

 Case study: Gerri chooses lower super fees

-$20,000 in her super.
+already has $20,000 in her super.
 After shopping around for another

-super fund, she changed to one with only 1% management costs.
-Her old super
+super fund, she changed to one with only 1% total costs and no